pritamaber/my-portfolio/README.md

 # My portfolio website

-Hi, I'm Pritam , and this project is my portfolio website hosted at https://www.taglet.in [taglet.in]
+Hi, I'm Pritam , and this project is my portfolio website hosted at https://www.impritam.com [impritam.com]

 You may use the code as a boiler plate for you portfolio website , just change the images and url in the sidebar.